Welcome to the ideal house -- one that satisfies all your needs, functions like a dream, and simplifies your life.

 - Add awnings to south-facing windows -- they help block summer sun but let in winter sunlight when the sun is low on the horizon.

 #4 Outdoor Living Spaces

 Being outdoors isn’t just enjoyable, it’s healthy.
-A study of “life at home” by UCLA concluded that spending time outside lowers stress and reduces levels of cortisol — a hormone that contributes to feeling tired and foggy.
+A study of “life at home” by UCLA concluded that spending time outside reduces levels of cortisol -- a hormone that contributes to stress.

 In terms of home value, outdoor living areas, such as patios and decks, have a high desirability factor with homebuyers, and cost a fraction to install compared to enclosed, year-round spaces.

 In fact, if you add a patio or deck to your home, you can expect to get back more than 100% of your investment (102% and 106%, respectively) according to the "Remodeling Impact Report" from the National Association of REALTORS®.